tvannewkirk/ActiveDirectoryLab/README.md

 <br/><br/>
 To install Network Address Translation, I opened Server Manager and selected add roles and features.
 For Installation Type, I selected role based installation.
 For Server Selection, I chose the name of the server.
 For Server Roles, I selected Remote Access.
 For Role Services, I selected Routing and advanced through the wizard to complete the role installation.
 I selected Routing and Remote Access inside of Tools within Server Manager.
 Next, I right-clicked the name of the domain controller and selected Configure and Enable Routing and Remote Access.
 I selected Network Address Translation.
 For Network Address Translation settings, I selected use this public interface to connect to the internet and selected the name of the adapter connecting to the Wi-Fi card.
 I completed the wizard to complete the installation.
 <br/><br/>
 To install Dynamic Host Configuration Protocol, I opened Server Manager and selected add roles and features.
 For Installation Type and Server Selection, I followed the same steps as before.
 For Server Roles, I selected DHCP and selected add features.
 Then I completed the wizard to install the DHCP role.
 This allows the domain controller to automatically assign IP addresses to client machines within the domain.
+Next, I opened DHCP within Tools, right-clicked on the DHCP Server, right-clicked IPV4 and selected new scope.
+I defined the scope as starting at 172.16.0.100 and ending at 172.16.0.200.
+I gave the scope a subnet mask of /24.
+I did not exclude any IP addresses and I specified a lease time of eight days.
+I selected that I want to configure DHCP options for the scope.
+For Default Gateway Settings, I entered the IP address of the adapter connected to the client which was 172.16.0.1 and selected add.
+To finish the configuration, I selected that I want to activate the scope.
+<br/><br/>
+I created another virtual machine within VirtualBox named Windows 10 Workstation and connected the network adapter to the internal network.
+For this virtual machine, I used the Windows 10 Enterprise .iso file I downloaded from Microsoft Evaluation Center.
+Next, I logged into the client virtual machine and right-clicked on the start button.
+Then I selected System and Rename this PC (advanced).
+I clicked on change and then selected domain beneath member of and typed the name of the domain.
+I entered Administrator credentials after being prompted and the client joined the domain successfully.
 <br />